[Originally written in 2011 for Protestants for the Common Good.

 Francis W. Beare, The Gospel According to Matthew, Harper & Row, 1981 (reissued by Hendrickson, 1987).
 A major commentary (550 pages) that didn't get much attention when it was published.
 It is, however, an independent and penetrating study of the Gospel.
 Beare taught for many years at Trinity College, University of Toronto.
 He says this commentary "was prompted in the first instance by the realization that this Gospel...is not properly understood if it is looked upon as a revised edition of Mark...
 The structure of Matthew is not determined by the narrative, but by the succession of great discourses..."
 Preface, p. vii.

 Douglas R. A. Hare, Matthew, Interpretation Commentary Series, Westminster John Knox Press, 1993 (340 pages).
-Hare was a long-time professor at Pittsburg Theological Seminary.
+Hare was a long-time professor at Pittsburg Theological Seminary, a moderate Protestant institution.
 Following an influential book by Jack Kingsbury, he emphasizes the plot of Jesus’ story (derived from Mark) more than the long Jesus discourses.

 Daniel J. Harrington, S.J., The Gospel of Matthew, Sacra Pagina Series, Liturgical Press, 1991 (with updated bibliography, 2007).
 A moderate size commentary (446 pages) exemplifying the best modern (post-Vatican II) Roman Catholic Biblical scholarship.